 In a sense, it can be said that microservices are a specialized case of SOA wherein the services are considered in isolation and implemented at a finer level of granularity rather than as a large block of tightly connected components.
 These characteristics confer substantial advantages over the monolithic approach in the design of complex software systems

-4. Since a microservice is well defined and limited in scope, its code base is smaller and therefore more maintainable, testable and easily extensible, allowing the individual teams to be more focused and productive.
+- Since a microservice is well defined and limited in scope, its code base is smaller and therefore more maintainable, testable and easily extensible than a whole monolith, allowing the individual teams to be more focused and productive.

 However, microservices have their drawbacks too, and some of them may be quite heavy to the point of making them inconvenient in many cases.
 Architectures built upon the microservices concept are essentially distributed systems and so they come with all the issues that must be faced when dealing with such systems.